refatwashere/EduConnect/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for educators worldwide
-- Inspired by the need for better educational tools
+- Powered by modern web technologies
+- Deployed on enterprise-grade infrastructure
 - Thanks to all contributors and beta testers
 - Special thanks to the open-source community